Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p2.md

 it kinda looks like we multiplied everything by 100 and then played around with the values (except for the king value), and that's exactly what happened.

-this is called the ***centipawn unit(?)***.
+this is called the ***centipawn unit***.

-A pawn is worth 100 centipawns, A knight is worth 280 centipawns and so on.
+A pawn is worth 100 centipawns, A knight is worth 280 centipawns, and so on.

 These values have been found by people and computers experimenting and tuning their values.

 But why is the king worth 60000?
 Well, that's because we're writing a *king capture* engine.

-Think about it, putting a king in check is like attacking any other piece. but the difference is, you can let a piece die, but you can't let your king die, so you move your king. but, what if every move was also check and you didn't have a *legal* move? (a legal move is a move that doesn't put your own king in check.) well, then you'd have to let your king die. you could play any move, and your king would be captured on the next turn. so, our ultimate goal is to capture the king. so, the king must have a value, right? but why such a big number? the number needs to be bigger than *8p + 2n + 2b + 2r + 1q*, hence the 60000.
+Think about it, putting a king in check is like attacking any other piece. but the difference is, that you can let a piece die, but you can't let your king die, so you move your king. but, what if every move was also check and you didn't have a *legal* move? (a legal move is a move that doesn't put your own king in check.) well, then you'd have to let your king die. you could play any move, and your king would be captured on the next turn. so, our ultimate goal is to capture the king. so, the king must have a value, right? but why such a big number? the number needs to be bigger than *8p + 2n + 2b + 2r + 1q*, hence the 60000.

 ## Let's write some code, shall we?